simongregory/sprout-flexunit/README.md

 This [RubyGem](http://docs.rubygems.org/read/book/7) contains templates and libraries to add support for [FlexUnit](http://flexunit.org) in [Project Sprouts](http://projectsprouts.org).
-In it's current state it's only reliable function is to provide sprout-class generator support, see the TODO's below.
+Functionality includes the ability to create ActionScript 3, Flex, and AIR projects that are integrated with the Sprouts workflow

 ## Install